GPS Fundamentals

 received satellite carrier frequency plus Doppler.

-The FFT search method is extremely efficient and effectively accomplishes
+FFT search method is extremely efficient and effectively accomplishes massive

-massive parallel correlation comparable to the tens of thousands of correlators
+parallel correlation comparable to the tens of thousands of correlators needed

-needed to acquire weak signals using serial search techniques.
-Since
+to acquire weak signals using serial search techniques.
+Since acquisition does

-acquisition does not need to be a real-time continuous operation, it can be
+not need to be a real-time continuous operation, it can be performed using a

-performed using a snap-shot technique to search for signals only when needed,
+snap-shot technique to search for signals only when needed, saving both cost

-saving both cost and circuit real-estate compared to a dedicated massive
+and circuit real-estate compared to a dedicated massive correlator chip.

-The hardware search is a sequential serial search in the time domain using
+hardware search is a sequential serial search in the time domain using correlation

-correlation techniques; whereas, the software search involves buffering samples
+techniques; whereas, the software search involves buffering samples to

-to facilitate a Fourier transform.
-This operation is accomplished in the
+facilitate a Fourier transform.
+This operation is accomplished in the frequency

-frequency domain by making use of the fundamental mathematical relationship
+domain by making use of the fundamental mathematical relationship that

-that multiplication in the frequency domain is equivalent to convolution in the
+multiplication in the frequency domain is equivalent to convolution in the time

-time domain (and vice versa).
-Acquisition techniques in software also
+domain (and vice versa).
+Acquisition techniques in software also complement

-complement assisted GPS (A-GPS) information as an SDR is easily tuned depending
+assisted GPS (A-GPS) information as an SDR is easily tuned depending on the

 GPS signal acquisition:

-Depends on the desired integration time and the desired maximum SNR loss due to frequency mismatch.
+the desired integration time and the desired maximum SNR loss due to frequency

 Commonly